Crohn’s & Colitis Awareness Week: Living with Crohn’s Disease

 Being diagnosed with Crohn’s disease has been difficult, but it’s become a part of who I am.
 I am not defined by my disease, but my lived experience has helped to shape the person I am today, and I am truly proud of myself.
 It has given me an appreciation of the issues people living with invisible disabilities face, and the discrimination they may experience.
 No one can see the depression, anxiety, and stress that these conditions cause, but they are just as present and valid as anything physical and awareness of this needs to be improved.

 How employers can support employees with Crohn’s disease

 I’d like to just give a special mention and thank you to my wonderful parents, I am beyond grateful to have them as such a big part of my life.
-They’ve been by my side during every health appointment, blood test and difficult flare up.
-They always provide me unconditional love and support and I couldn’t have got through my journey without them.
+They’ve been by my side during every health appointment, blood test, and difficult flare-up.
+They always provide me with unconditional love and support and I couldn’t have gotten through my journey without them.